krzyzanowskim/CryptoSwift/README.md

 Then, drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency for your target.

 #####iOS and OSX
-Bu default project is setup for iOS.
+By default project is setup for iOS.
 You need to switch to OSX SDK manually [see #8](https://github.com/krzyzanowskim/CryptoSwift/issues/8)

 ##Usage